The end of the year is fast approaching!

 - W-2 and 1099 processing: Employees and certain independent consultants must receive their appropriate forms by January 31st.
 Start planning now by confirming that you have the necessary and accurate information.
 Verify your employees’ filing status and their mailing addresses.
 Also confirm that your contractors’ Form W-9 information (e.g., tax identification numbers) is up-to-date.
 To facilitate e-filings, gather email addresses for all contractors so that you can email them their 1099s.

-January 31st is also the deadline for filing your government copies of W-2 and 1099 forms.
+January 31st is also the deadline for filing with the IRS your government copies of W-2 and 1099-MISC with Box 7 amounts.
+(1099-MISC forms without Box 7 amounts and all other 1099 types are not due to the IRS until April 1, 2019.)
 If you have a third party provider who files these forms on your behalf, discuss the process with them now to ensure they have the information needed to file timely.

 - Accounts Receivable and Payables: Before year-end, it’s a good practice to review these accounts for any long-outstanding items that may require potential write-offs.